 Our overall strategy for in vitro validation of ProteinCartography requires answering four questions, including how we select protein families, how we select protein clusters and individual proteins, and finally, which functions to test in the lab.

 Deoxycytidine kinases are a group of well-studied proteins involved in the nucleoside salvage pathway.
 They’ve been used to help with cancer and viral therapies.
 Additionally, these proteins are small, structured, and have commercially available assays that produce a wealth of data we can use to test our hypotheses.
-Like Ras GTPases, we’re also seeking feedback on how to narrow down which clusters and individual proteins to focus on.
+Like Ras GTPases, we also sought feedback on how to narrow down which clusters and individual proteins to focus on.